Soil - Chalky

 This can be done in a couple of ways, for example;

-Testing it yourself with an inexpensive soil test kit, and /or sending samples away for analysis.
+1) Test it yourself with an inexpensive soil test kit.

 You may know your soil contains a full range of plant foods, because you put them there, but the level of alkalinity determines whether these can be used by the plants or not.